bevyengine/bevy/release-content/release-notes/headless-widgets.md

 There are multiple reasons for this, but the main one is this: typical game user interfaces aren't just passive forms of fields to fill in, but more often represent a dynamic view of live data.
 As a consequence, the displayed value of a widget may change even when the user is not directly interacting with that widget.
-This aligns well with the classic "Model / View / Controller" (MVC) pattern, where each editable parameter has a single source of truth maintained beneath the user interface layer.
+This avoids the need for two-way data binding, and instead allows simpler one-way data binding that aligns well with the traditional "Model / View / Controller" (MVC) design pattern.

 There are two exceptions to this rule about external state management.
 First, widgets which don't edit a value, but which merely trigger an event (such as buttons), don't fall under this rule.
 Second, widgets which have complex states that are too large and heavyweight to fit within a notification event (such as a text editor) can choose to manage their state internally.
+These latter widgets will need to implement a two-way data binding strategy.